-Directory of Special Programs for Minority Group Members (1986), edited by Willis L. Johnson, lists employment opportunities, financial aid sources, and career information services for members of minority groups.
-Although the volume is not specifically for those with disabilities.
-HEATH staff suggests that some of our many callers who ask about financial aid may find it an important resource.
-This well-organized directory lists 1,700 general programs, 360 of which are sponsored by federal agencies.
-It summarizes minority student aid offered by 270 colleges and universities.
-Programs cited include scholarships, fellowships, and loans for college study; job training and retraining activities; summer employment and internship options; occupational information and career guidance assistance; and employment skills banks and talent bank services.
+Directory of Special Programs for Minority Group Members (1990), edited by Willis L. Johnson, lists employment opportunities, financial aid sources, and career information services for members of minority groups.
+Although the volume is not specifically for those with disabilities, HEATH staff suggests that some of our many callers who ask about financial aid may find it an important resource.
+This wellorganized directory lists over 4,000 general sources of financial aid.
+Programs cited include scholarships, fellowships, and loans for college study; job training and retraining activities; summer employment and internshiip options; occupational information and career guidance assistance; and employment skills banks and talent bank services.
 Most programs listed are open to minority group members.
-Available by paying \$22.50 plus \$2.50 for postage and handling to Garrett Park Press, P.O.
-Box 190A, Garrett Park, MD 20896.
+Available by paying \$30.00 to Garrett Park Press, P.O.
+Box 190A, Garrett Park, Md 20896 or by calling (301) 946-2553.

-Financial Aid for Graduate & Professional Education (1989), fifth edition, by Patricia McWade, is a 14 page brochure which provides a comprehensive overview of the topic.
+Financial Aid for Graduate & Professional Education (1992), by Patricia McWade is a 14 page pamphlet which provides a comprehensive overview of the topic.
 How and when to apply, determining financial need, types of aid available, aid for special groups (although not very much information about disability), debt management, and consolidation are some of the topics covered.
 Contact information about related resources are included.
-Available by prepaying \$1.95 to Peterson's, PO Box 2123, Princeton, NJ 08543-2123.
+Available by prepaying \$2.25 to Peterson's, P.O.
+Box 2123, Princeton, NJ 08543-2123.
 (800) EDU-DATA.

-Petersons's Grants for Graduate Students (1989-90), second edition, by Editors John H. Wells and Amy J. Goldstein, lists and fully describes a diverse collection of nearly 700 scholarships and grants usable at the graduate level for the study of nearly every discipline.
-Well indexed, the 300 page guide provides practical tips as well as specific details about each award.
-Available in libraries or may be ordered by prepaying \$34.95 from Peterson's, PO Box 2123, Princeton, NJ 08543-2123.
+Grants for Graduate Study (1991), third edition, by Editor John H. Wells, lists and fully describes a diverse collection of nearly 800 scholarships and grants usable at the graduate level for the study of nearly every discipline.
+Well indexed, the 365 page guide provides practical tips as well as specific details about each award.
+Available in libraries or may be ordered by preparying \$59.95 from Peterson's, P.O.
+Box 2123, Princeton, NJ 08543-2123.
 (800) EDU-DATA.

-October 1989.
-Updated by Rhona C. Hartman from material prepared by Jay Brill with assistance from the staff of the American Council on Education.
+November 1992.
+Updated by Rhona C. Hartman and Kelly Kendrick Mazzeo from material prepared previously by Jay Brill for HEATH.
+Assistance from the staff of the National Association of Student Financial Aid Administrators is gratefully appreciated.

-This resource paper was prepared under Cooperative Agreement No. G0067C3052 awarded to the American Council on Education by the U.S. Department of Education.
+This resource paper was prepared under Cooperative Agreement No. H030C0001-91 awarded to the American Council on Education by the U.S. Department of Education.
 The contents do not necessarily reflect the views of the U.S. Government, nor does mention of products or organizations imply endorsement by the U.S. Government.